devsarfo/surveyapi/README.md

 The API handles validation to ensure that
 - Title is required
-- At least question is required
+- At least question is provided
 - 2 or more possible answers to choose from

 The payload should be in json as shown below